 Do High Tannins in Wine Allow for Better Aging?

 It depends on the type of wine.
 Aged wines, like full-bodied reds, which are quite high in tannins, typically age more gracefully than low- or non-tannic wines.
 This is because, as time passes, the tannins chemically bind into long chains of molecules.
 As this happens, the length and weight of the chains makes them fall to the bottom as sediment.
-Sediment should never be poured in a wine glass, by the way.
+Sediment should never be part of standard wine pour, by the way.
+Learn how to decant wine to solve that problem.
 This removes much of their harsher, bolder characteristics from the wine’s flavor profile.
 This is referred to as a wine with resolved tannins.

 What Affects the Level of Tannins in Wine?